 Building a personal brand as a content creator

 One of the easiest ways to start monetizing your brand is through merch.
-If you’ve got a loyal following, chances are they’ll want to rep your brand.
+If your followers feel connected to you, they’ll proudly rep your brand, and every hoodie or mug becomes free marketing.

 Where are the best platforms to host my content?